pointcarre-app/maths.pm/pms/dataviz2/00_plan.md

 It's good practice to think about the story you want to tell with your data.
 Combined with the characteristics of your data, **this will help you to choose the relevant graph types.**
 {: .alert .alert-success .alert-soft}

-Even though data modeling is not the scope of this course, prelaminary knowledge of the correlations and or causations and *"forces at play"* can help a lot to build story statistically defended.
+Even though data modeling is not the scope of this course, preliminary knowledge of the correlations and/or causations and *"forces at play"* can help a lot to build a statistically defensible story.
 {: .alert .alert-success .alert-soft}